syncfusion-content/windowsforms-docs/WindowsForms/radialslider/Getting-Started.md

 ![Windows Forms RadialSlider showing different slider styles](Getting-Started_images/RadialSlider_style.png)

-The outside circle can be shown by using the [ShowOuterCircle](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.RadialSlider~ShowOuterCircle.html) property.
-The default value is set as 'True'.
+The outside circle can be shown using the [ShowOuterCircle](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.RadialSlider~ShowOuterCircle.html) property.
+The default value of this property is set to 'True'.

 {% tabs %}